jdaosavanh/react_app/README.md

 #Build using bradtraversy react express starter pack but with a vagrant build so it can be isolated on
 a linux environment

+#First run the command vagrant up (not gonna lie not sure if the initial syncing of file is working)
+#If initial sync of files did not work push all files to the vagrant
+#SFTP is 127.0.0.1 and port 2222
+#the private key in .vagrant/machines/default/virtualbox/private_key
+#vagrant ssh to get in

+vagrant up

+#You are going to have to start up mongodb wit the command

+sudo service mangod start

+#To stop mongod run

+sudo service mangod stop

+#ill probably make it automatically start at some point

 > Create full stack apps with React/Redux and Express.
 Run your client and server with a single command

 ### Version Without Redux